EugeneHoran/Kotlin_Intro/README.md

 Note: I am leaving out DI & Rx to learn the core fundementals.
 My next project will add DI &Rx as needed.

 ## Opinion about Kotlin
 To start, Kotlin is amazing and can see why people are switching over.
 I do wish I jumped into the language sooner but was intimidated and learning MVVM and Architectural Components (which I love).
 It is an easy language to dive into if the programmer has a solid OO experience.
 At this moment, I would suggest new developers to master Java before moving to Kotlin because it is easier to comprehend and write without any Android experience(which may change the more I use Kotlin).
-I look forward to building more applications with Kotlin in the future.
+I am happy to say that I am going to be using Kotlin from here on out.

 ## Goal
 - Get a solid understanding of Kotlin (note: so far it is amazing and I wish I converted earlier)